 Tutorial | Prompt engineering with LLMs#

-Designing high-quality prompts is the quickest and most efficient way to leverage generative AI models and adapt them for specific business purposes.
-This technique, known as prompt engineering, allows you to modify the behavior of a large language model without costly and highly technical fine-tuning methods.
+Designing high-quality prompts, a process known as prompt engineering, is the quickest and most efficient way to leverage Generative AI models and adapt them for specific business purposes.

 In Dataiku, Prompt Studios allow you to test and iterate on prompts until the model produces your desired response, and the Prompt recipe allows you to operationalize the prompt.